 Shalea Oliver has worked as an income maintenance caseworker for the Pennsylvania Department of Human Services since 2014.
 In her position, she helps a variety of people, including the under or unemployed, disabled and other vulnerable populations in Philadelphia.

 All that changed with the decisive victory for workers’ rights in the U.S. Supreme Court Janus v.
 AFSCME decision in June 2018.
-Oliver was hopeful that she’d finally be able to resign from SEIU and stop the union dues that cost her about $50 each month.
+Oliver was hopeful that she would finally be able to resign from SEIU and stop the union dues that cost her about $50 each month.

 Unfortunately, despite the Supreme Court ruling, the Commonwealth continued deducting union dues from Oliver’s paycheck for nearly six months after she demanded the deductions stop and resigned from SEIU Local 668.